Ankan002/code-runner/README.md

 - C++
 - C#
 - Golang
+- Rust
+- Kotlin
+- Typescript

 ### Themes Included

+- Dark

   - Dracula (Default)
-- Github
   - Twilight
   - Terminal
-- Nord Dark
+  - One Dark
+  - Monokai

+- Light

+  - Eclipse
+  - Xcode
+  - Github

 Suggest more themes in the issues section.
 Would be happy to include here ✌️✌️✌️...